What is Whole Life Insurance?

 Why do we need ZIP code?

-The cash value acts like a built-in savings account you can access while you're alive, through withdrawals, loans or by surrendering the policy.
+Whole life insurance combines a guaranteed death benefit with a cash value component that grows over time.
+The cash value works like a built-in savings account you can access while you're alive, through withdrawals, loans or by surrendering the policy.
 This feature sets whole life apart from term life insurance, which provides coverage for a limited time and has no cash value.

 Most whole life policies stay in effect until death or until you reach a set age, usually 100 or 121.
 Because the coverage never expires and premiums stay fixed, whole life insurance is often chosen by people who want long-term stability and guaranteed lifetime protection.